Interstate High Speed Rail

 Auto-Jet Culture, Inadequate for the 21st Century

-In 2019, Statista ranked America’s Infrastructure a lousy 13th.
+By 2019, Statista ranked America’s Infrastructure a lousy 13th.
 Also that year, a Railroad Infrastructure Quality report by The Global Economy shows the USA ranked 11th.
-Our Intercity Passenger Rail failures correlate to lengthy spans of objectively low Federal Railroad funding.
+Our Intercity Passenger Rail failures correlate to a lengthy span of low federal & state railroad funding.

 FRA Intercity Railroad spending by year